Bernarda Pera: 2014: WTA Tour debut

-2018: Major singles debut, first WTA semifinal
+2018: Major singles debut, first tour semifinal

 Pera made her major singles debut at the 2018 Australian Open, where she received entry as a lucky loser, after Margarita Gasparyan withdrew from the tournament.
 She defeated Anna Blinkova in the first round.
 In the second round, Pera knocked out ninth seed Johanna Konta.
 In the third round, she was beaten by Barbora Strýcová.

 She made it through to the quarterfinals at the Charleston Open, losing to seventh seed Madison Keys in three sets.

 At the 2018 Guangzhou Open, Pera defeated fourth seed Aleksandra Krunić in the quarterfinals to reach her first WTA Tour semifinal, which she lost to fifth seed Yulia Putintseva.

 2019–20: Three semifinals

 2019 Prague Open, she defeated third seed Wang Qiang in the quarterfinals, before losing in the last four to wildcard entrant Karolína Muchová.

 She also reached the semifinals at the 2019 Lausanne Open, but lost to eventual champion Fiona Ferro, and the 2019 Baltic Open, where she was defeated by Katarzyna Kawa.

 Coming through qualifying at the first edition of the 2020 Adelaide International, she defeated Barbora Strýcová in the first round then lost in the second to sixth seed Aryna Sabalenka.
 At the Australian Open, she lost in the first round to 29th seed Elena Rybakina.

 As a qualifier at the 2020 Qatar Open, Pera was defeated in the second round by third seed Karolína Plíšková.
 Seeded third at the Indian Wells Challenger, she lost in the third round to 13th seed Misaki Doi.
 The WTA Tour cancelled tournaments from March through July due to the COVID-19 pandemic.

 When the WTA resumed tournament play in August, Pera competed at the 2020 Lexington Challenger where she was eliminated in the first round by top seed Serena Williams.
 At the 2020 Cincinnati Open, she was defeated in the second round by 16th seed Dayana Yastremska.
 At the US Open, she reached the second round defeating Zarina Diyas before losing to 15th seed Maria Sakkari.

 At the 2020 Italian Open, Pera was defeated in the first round by Svetlana Kuznetsova.
 At the 2020 Internationaux de Strasbourg, she lost in the first round to Kateřina Siniaková.
 She suffered a second round loss at the French Open at the hands of 25th seed Amanda Anisimova.